The Human Need for Reforestation

 Beyond environmental reasons, trees and forests are a vital part of human existence.
 Whether as a critical resource for constructing homes, warmth when used as a fuel, a setting for many recreational purposes or providing breathtakingly beautiful scenery, trees have played a central role in man’s existence for thousands of years.

 Without reforestation, human existence as we know it would be threatened.
 In 2014, in Canada alone, nearly 1,000,000 hectares of forest land were harvested, over 1.6 million hectares were lost to forest fires and over 16 million hectares were severely damaged by insects like the Asian beetle.

 Environmental requirements aside, forests should be thought of as an economic resource.
 Trees can be a renewable resource for many industries.
 The home and building construction industry is a major consumer of trees.
 The American Forest and Paper Association reports the homebuilding, remodeling and home improvement industries are the largest users of lumber and wood products, accounting for about two-thirds of domestic wood-product consumption.
 Over 90 percent of all homes in the United States are built with wood-framed walls and roofs, with an average 2,434 square foot home requires 15,800 board feet of lumber and 15,200 square feet of wood panel products to construct.

-The paper product industry is another major consumer of wood products, with the Canadian business well over Can$32 billion in 2014.
+The paper product industry is another major consumer of wood products, with the Canadian business well over Can$34 billion in 2016.

 Another reason to provide reforestation services is that in many states and provinces, it’s the law.
 Oregon was the first state to pass laws requiring sustainable forestry practices on private lands to ensure continuous harvest and protect the resources and habitats on those lands.